 Reports are made to APS by a variety of professionals who work with at-risk adults, family, friends, neighbors, and sometimes by the adult themselves.
 If the reporter chooses, he or she may remain anonymous when making a report to APS.
-In Fiscal Year 2018-19, a majority of reporting parties were professionals who work with at-risk adults (73%).
-The most common reporting party groups were social work practitioners and other service providers (both at 14%).
+In Fiscal Year 2019-20, a majority of reporting parties were professionals who work with at-risk adults (72%).
+In national APS data (NAMRS, 2018), it was found that a majority of reporting parties were professionals as well.
+This is likely influenced by mandatory reporting laws throughout the states.
+The most common reporting party group was social work practitioners (15%), which is in line with what Teaster et al. (2006) reported in their national survey on elder abuse (~11%).